Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Ionicera Japonica

-In Chinese Medicine, damp-heat is believed to contribute to skin eruptions (acne) and itching.
-By helping to clear damp-heat and expel trapped toxins in the outer skin layers, Japanese honeysuckle can help reduce breakouts.
-It can also help alleviate itching in acne.
+In Chinese Medicine, damp-heat is believed to contribute to skin eruptions (acne).
+By helping to clear heat and expel trapped toxins in the outer skin layers, Japanese honeysuckle can help reduce breakouts.

 Pu Gong Ying